 - 1. All sheep exhibitors, feeder, market or breeding, are eligible for showmanship. - 2.
-A separate junior, intermediate and senior contest will be held with the top two exhibitors receiving champion and reserve champion. - 3.
-The top two juniors, two top intermediate, and two top seniors will go to the Round Robin Contest. - 4.
+Showmanship is voluntary for all eligible sheep exhibitors.
+Exhibitors must enter showmanship classes prior to the start of the first showmanship class.
+The Superintendent will announce and have the signup sheet available prior to the start of the showmanship classes. - 3.
+A separate junior, intermediate and senior contest will be held with the top two exhibitors receiving champion and reserve champion. - 4.
+The top two juniors, two top intermediate, and two top seniors will go to the Round Robin Contest. - 5.
 Contestants must use their own animals in all showmanship classes.